New Store Arrivals – The Fall Released Namas Called Hiyaoroshi II

 SMV: +1 Acidity: 1.6

 The nose on this fall released draft sake is a collection of steamed rice, mineral water, and sugar aromas.
 This year’s single pasteurized offering is drinking great!
 A very well balanced sake that drinks more like a solid Junmai rather than a fruity bouncy Ginjo.
 Smooth, round, gentle, and very drinkable look for subtle roasted rice tones and a hint of nougat.
 This brew represents a good example of how “Hiyaoroshi” sake should drink and it highlights the flavors of the season.
 WORD: Balanced WINE: Pinot Noir/Solid whites BEER: Gentle Ales FOODS: Salty and savory fare, pub cuisine, grilled fare.

 SMV: +2 Acidity: 1.5

-The nose on this traditionally made pole-rammed draft sake is a filled with wood, steamed rice, marshmallow, and maple syrup elements.
-This year’s Otokoyama offering is a very user friendly sake that drinks dry, clean, and gentle and the actual flavor of the brewing water is quite noticeable.
+The nose on this traditionally made pole-rammed draft sake is filled with wood, steamed rice, marshmallow, and maple syrup elements.
+This year’s Otokoyama offering is a very user friendly sake that drinks dry, clean, and gentle while the actual flavor of the brewing water is quite noticeable.
 More flavors emerge in a larger glass and more body shows as the fluid warms.
 Look for hints of wood tones and there is a gentle vein of candy bar flavors.
 If you like your wines tight, dry and compact then this brew is for you!
 A very food friendly sake that does well with a gentle warming.
 WORD: Dry WINE: Dry reds/Crisp whites BEER: Crisp ales FOODS: Sushi, sashimi, soups and seasonal stews, grilled salty fare.